matthewkarnes/Data-Projects/README.md

 ## Contents

+   -[Predicting True Exoplanets: Updated](https://github.com/matthewkarnes/Papers-and-Presentations/blob/main/Karnes_Matthew_Capstone_Project.pdf) : An updated version of the project below, ported into R. A paper explaining the project is featured.

    -[Predicting True Exoplanets](https://nbviewer.jupyter.org/github/matthewkarnes/Data-Projects/blob/master/Kepler_Classification/Kepler_Classification.ipynb) : A model to predict whether an exoplanet detected by the NASA is a false positive or a true exoplanet.
 Uses publicly available data from NASA.

    -[Determining Best Features to Predict Critical Temperatures](https://nbviewer.jupyter.org/github/matthewkarnes/Data-Projects/blob/master/Superconductivity_Regression/superconductivity_crit_temp_regression.ipynb) : Using different combinations of features and models to determine the best model for predicting the critical temperature of various materials.